tigrisdata/terraform-provider-tigris/README.md

 ### tigris_bucket_website_config

 The tigris_bucket_website_config resource creates and manages a Tigris bucket website configuration.
+This is used to configure custom domain name for the bucket.

 This resource supports the following actions:

 - Create: Creates a new Tigris bucket website configuration.
 - Read: Retrieves information about the existing Tigris bucket website configuration.